flowershow/flowershow-app/blog/how-to-share-your-obsidian-notes-online-with-flowershow.md

 ---
-title: "Flowershow Cloud: How to Share Your Obsidian Notes Online"
+title: How to Share Your Obsidian Notes Online with Flowershow Cloud
 description: A beginner-friendly guide to publishing your Obsidian vault online with Flowershow Cloud
 date: 2025-02-12
 authors: